Richard Hoskins: Personal life

 Hoskins has been married twice.
 He currently lives in London where he writes crime fiction.
 He is a keen runner and completed the 2014 London Marathon in 2 hours 45 minutes, placing him 7th for all over 50.
+He lived for four years as a woman, but de-transitioned in 2020.

 Publications

 Hoskins' first book, The Boy in the River, was published by Pan Macmillan and became a Sunday Times bestseller, receiving critical praise in several press publications.

 The Boy in the River was named Gold Winner in the Crime Writers' Association Dagger Awards 2013.
 The panel of judges "highly commended" the "gripping story".